mariocandela/beelzebub/README.md

 ## Overview

 Beelzebub is an advanced honeypot framework designed to provide a highly secure environment for detecting and analyzing cyber attacks.
-It offers a low code approach for easy implementation and utilizes virtualization techniques powered by AI Large language model.
+It offers a low code approach for easy implementation and utilizes virtualization techniques powered by OpenAI Generative Pre-trained Transformer.

 ![Beelzebub Logo](https://i.postimg.cc/KvbsJFp3/logo-1.png)